-In the central portion of the Area of the Five Communities the magnetic response follows a similar northeastern trend as the response over Lake Huron, although it tends to be significantly weaker in magnitude (Figure 8).
-This unique unit is outlined as Domain C (Figure 13).
+In the eastern portion of the Central Huron area the magnetic response shows a predominant northeastern trend (Figure 8).
+This magnetic character is outlined as Domain B (Figure 13), and underlies only the easternmost portion of the Municipality.
 Due to the weaker magnetic response, the vertical derivatives and the tilt angle maps were used to emphasize the subtle magnetic response.
 The resulting magnetic features appear as distinct wavy curvilinear to elliptical magnetic anomalies which are interpreted to reflect large areas of complex ductile shearing and folding that is preserved in the Precambrian basement rocks.
 These anomalies where also identified by Boyce and Morris (2002) in this region of southern Ontario.
-Easton and Carter (1995) suggest these elliptical magnetic features may represent metamorphosed plutons, where the trend variability corresponds to the structure of the Precambrian basement, which may include gneissosity, foliation, folds and shear zones near the Grenville Front Tectonic Zone.
-This observation is consistent with features preserved in the same rock types exposed further north of the Area of the Five Communities (Easton, 1992).
+Easton and Carter (1995) suggest these elliptical magnetic features may represent metamorphosed plutons, where the trend variability corresponds to gneissosity, foliation, folds and shear zones preserved within the Precambrian basement rock near the northeast-trending Grenville Front Tectonic Zone.